User's Guide: HSM Gateway

 • When a new virtual key is created: When a new virtual key is created in the HSM group, a new key is created in the configured HSM (slot) immediately with the exact metadata and key permissions as defined in the virtual key.

-• To edit the default policy, click EDIT POLICY in Figure 15 and select the Apply changes performed on virtual keys in Self-Defending KMS to corresponding keys in HSM radio button.
+• To edit the default policy, click EDIT POLICY and select the Apply changes performed on virtual keys in Data Security Manager to corresponding keys in HSM radio button.
 The following are the key behaviors:

 • When an existing virtual key is updated: When the virtual keys are updated/deleted, then this change will be applied immediately to the corresponding keys in HSM.